-Gromova L.I.1, Kleimenova N.G.2, Gromov S.V.1, Malysheva L.M.2
+Gromova L.I. , Kleimenova N.G. , Gromov S.V. , Malysheva L.M.

-1 IZMIRAN, Moscow, Russia 2 Schmidt Institute Physics of the Earth RAS, Moscow, Russia E-mail: gromova@izmiran.ru
+IZMIRAN, Moscow, Russia

+Schmidt Institute Physics of the Earth RAS, Moscow, Russia

+E-mail: gromova@izmiran.ru

 We study magnetic bay-like disturbances occurred in the dayside sector of the high geomagnetic latitudes (> 70° Mlat) under the positive (northward) and negative (southward) IMF Bz.
 It is known that as a rule, dayside polar magnetic bays are observed under the positive Bz component of IMF in the absence of the night-side auroral activity.
 In our previous works, we showed that the bay sign is controlled by the IMF By sign.
 We suppose that these bays could be caused by the enhancement of the so-called NBZ-system of the Field Aligned Currents.
 However, unlikely to that, we found that the dayside polar magnetic bays should be observed during the negative IMF Bz as well.
 In this case, the dayside bays occur simultaneously with strong night-side substorms.
-The IMF By sign does not control the sign of the global complicated system of the substorm ionospheric currents when the westward electrojet expands into the dayside sector.
+The IMF By sign does not control the sign of these bays.
+We suppose that this non-typical phenomenon was caused by the development of the global complicated system of the substorm ionospheric currents when the westward electrojet expands into the dayside sector.
 As the examples, we present several events from the ground-based Scandinavian IMAGE magnetometer chain, Intermagnet and SuperMAG data collections.